-The initial shock of this virus has been to create an international air of despair.
-Without a doubt and without an option, we -- all of humanity -- were certainly caught "flat-footed" and have been forced to stop what we are doing and pay attention to this deadly virus.
-We have, under threat of death, universally been forced to take a break from our personal realities and reconsider and reassess not only our personal but communal priorities, as well.
+The initial shock of the Covid virus was to create an international air of despair.
+Without a doubt and without an option, we -- all of humanity -- were certainly caught "flat-footed" and were forced to stop what we were doing and pay attention to this deadly virus.
+We were, under threat of death, universally forced to take a break from our personal realities and reconsider and reassess not only our personal but communal priorities, as well.

-The hundreds of thousands who have suffered and died are a tremendously sad tragedy which, hopefully, we will all be able to avoid any similar catastrophe for the rest of our lives.
+The over a million in just the USA who have suffered and died are a tremendously sad tragedy which, hopefully, we will all be able to avoid any similar catastrophe for the rest of our lives.
 However, if we don't take advantage of this "break" from our current realities and pay heed to the much deeper catastrophe charging down on us, the long term price we will all pay is inconceivably greater!
 This pandemic will become like the opening scene in a three act tragedy with, "... all the world as a stage.".

 The distractions abound!
 The critical attention of the masses is continually being redirected in too many ways to relate.
 Some of it is self-induced, but way too much of our focus is manipulated by humans who lack the vital survival emotion of empathy for others.
 We must all turn away from the many incredibly talented malignant magicians who are constantly vying for our attention, with their various intriguing slights of hands.
 Instead, we need to look down and focus on the enormous warming puddle of expanding toxic filth which is rapidly beginning to flow around our armpits and now threatening our chins!